Card counting: Legal status

 Card counting is not illegal under British law, nor is it under federal, state, or local laws in the United States provided that no external card counting device or person assists the player in counting cards.
 Still, casinos object to the practice, and try to prevent it, banning players believed to be counters.
 In their pursuit to identify card counters, casinos sometimes misidentify and ban players suspected of counting cards even if they do not.

-Atlantic City casinos in the US state of New Jersey are forbidden from barring card counters as a result of a New Jersey Supreme Court decision.
+Atlantic City casinos in the US state of New Jersey are forbidden from banning card counters as a result of a New Jersey Supreme Court decision.
 In 1979, Ken Uston, a Blackjack Hall of Fame inductee, filed a lawsuit against an Atlantic City casino, claiming that casinos did not have the right to ban skilled players.
 The New Jersey Supreme Court agreed, ruling that "the state's control of Atlantic City's casinos is so complete that only the New Jersey Casino Control Commission has the power to make rules to exclude skillful players."
 The commission has made no regulation on card counting, so Atlantic City casinos are not allowed to ban card counters.
 As they are unable to ban counters even when identified, Atlantic City casinos have increased the use of countermeasures.

 Macau, the only legal gambling location in China, does not technically prohibit card counting but casinos reserve the right to expel or ban any customers, as is the case in the US and Britain.
 The use of electronic devices to aid such strategies, however, is strictly prohibited and can lead to arrest.